Dachande663/PHP-Validation/readme.md

 Each field can have its own label, pre-filters and rules applied to it.
 Rules extend a very simple interface, making adding custom rules very easy.
+The Validator object itself can be executed multiple times against different datasets, making it very useful for processing dynamic data.

 This library currently ships with only a base set of rules, but more are been added.